riccox/meilisearch-ui/README.md

 Once the build is complete, you will find the `dist` directory in the root directory, which is a packaged SPA application directory that can be deployed to any server.

-The following command can start a static website service with `dist` as the root directory locally, and you can preview the packaged singleton mode application:
+You can preview the packaged singleton mode application locally using the following command:

 ```sh
 pnpm dlx serve dist
 ```

-Then you will directly jump to the instance page when you open this app.
+Regardless of which method you use, when you open the app, you will be directly redirected to the instance page.

 ## Development